Teluser/Django_Celery_Redis/README.md

 Simple demo, how to integrate Django with celery and use Redis as message broker to distribute background tasks

 ## Workflow
-Django app send tasks -> Message Broker (Redis, RabbitMQ, AWS SQS) -> Celery worker run task

-Celery workers get task from message broker and execute it.
+Django app send tasks -> Message Broker (Redis, RabbitMQ, AWS SQS) -> Celery get task from message broker and execute it

-For more details information, read this article
+For more details information, read [this article](https://realpython.com/asynchronous-tasks-with-django-and-celery/)

 In this project:
 - Use Redis as message broker